Analysis | Why it matters that we don’t know when Trump last tested negative

 “Yes, the president is tested constantly,” McEnany replied, “has tested negative, and those around him are tested as well.”

 In the moment, that reads as vagueness, perhaps unfairly.
-It was two weeks later that McEnany touted Trump as the “most tested man in America” — an effort to rebut questions about why Trump refused to wear a mask when in public.
+It was two weeks later that McEnany touted Trump as the “most tested man in America” — an effort to rebut questions about why he refused to wear a mask when in public.

 That the White House can’t or won’t reveal when Trump’s last negative test was conducted suggests one of three possibilities.